HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 ### Introduction

-[Integrating the Healthcare Enterprise (IHE) Structured Data Capture (SDC)](https://wiki.ihe.net/index.php/Structured_Data_Capture) on FHIR uses a form-driven workflow to capture and transmit encoded data by creating FHIR Observations.
+This implementation guide will enable implementers to transmit [electronic Cancer Checklists (eCCs)](https://www.cap.org/laboratory-improvement/proficiency-testing/cap-ecC) data using FHIR resources, which are based on  [Integrating the Healthcare Enterprise (IHE) Structured Data Capture (SDC)](https://wiki.ihe.net/index.php/Structured_Data_Capture).
+IHE SDC/eCC on FHIR uses a form-driven workflow to capture and transmit encoded data by creating FHIR Observations.
 The primary use case for this is transmitting data captured in College of American Pathologists [electronic Cancer Checklists (eCCs)](https://www.cap.org/laboratory-improvement/proficiency-testing/cap-ecC), which are distributed as IHE SDC templates.

 The SDC initiative was established by The Office of the National Coordinator for Health Information Technology (ONC) in 2013 to develop two implementation guides:

 + [IHE SDC Technical Framework](https://wiki.ihe.net/index.php/Structured_Data_Capture)
 + [HL7 FHIR SDC Implementation Guide](https://hl7.org/fhir/uv/sdc/)

 On March 30, 2017 the ONC transitioned both initiatives into community led projects.
 Both initiatives focus on improving data capture within healthcare.
-The CAP selected IHE SDC for their collection of [electronic Cancer Checklists (eCCs)](https://www.cap.org/laboratory-improvement/proficiency-testing/cap-ecC).
+The CAP selected IHE SDC for their collection of eCCs.
 This implementation guide will enable implementers to transmit eCC data in FHIR resources.

 <!--Can we put this in the guide? shows a concrete example of what this implementation guide does